Stritos/42piscine/README.md

 I have been able to succesfully pass the Piscine, and received the opportunity to join the school as a full time student.

+The main objective of the Piscine was to offer a foundation of linux, shell and the C programming language, the majority of projects being around C.

 This repository contains all the projects (excluding exams) that I have been able to complete in a 4 week-time period.